Uno (card game)

-Uno (/ˈuːnoʊ/; from Spanish and Italian for 'one'), stylized as UNO, is a proprietary American shedding-type card game originally developed in 1971 by Merle Robbins in Reading, Ohio, a suburb of Cincinnati, that housed International Games Inc., a gaming company acquired by Mattel on January 23, 1992.
+Uno (/ˈuːnoʊ/; from Spanish and Italian for 'one'), stylized in all caps as UNO, is a proprietary American shedding-type card game originally developed in 1971 by Merle Robbins in Reading, Ohio, a suburb of Cincinnati, that housed International Inc., a gaming company acquired by Mattel on January 23, 1992.

-Played with a specially printed deck, the game is derived from the crazy eights family of card games which, in turn, is based on the traditional German game of mau-mau.
+The game is played with a dedicated deck derived from the crazy eights family of card games which, in turn, is based on the traditional German game of mau-mau.

 History

 The game was originally developed in 1971 by Merle Robbins in Reading, Ohio, a suburb of Cincinnati.
 When his family and friends began to play more and more, he and his family mortgaged their home to raise $8,000 to have 5,000 copies of the game made.
 He sold it from his barbershop at first, and local businesses began to sell it as well.
 Robbins later sold the rights to Uno to a group of friends headed by Robert Tezak, a funeral parlor owner in Joliet, Illinois, for $50,000 plus royalties of 10 cents per game.
 Tezak formed International Games, Inc., to market Uno, with offices behind his funeral parlor.
 The games were produced by Lewis Saltzman of Saltzman Printers in Maywood, Illinois.

 In 1992, International Games became part of the Mattel family of companies.

+In 2018, Uno was inducted into the National Toy Hall of Fame alongside pinball and the Magic 8 Ball.
+The Strong National Museum of Play also recognized the game for its fast pacing, wide age appeal, and enduring cultural impact as a staple of family entertainment.

+In 2021, to celebrate the game's 50th anniversary, Mattel hosted the inaugural Uno Championship Series.
+The invitational tournament culminated in a grand finale at the HyperX Esports Arena in Las Vegas on November 11, 2021, where the first official Uno World Champion was crowned and awarded a $50,000 grand prize.